PontusPilatus/chatbot-pdf/README.md

 - [ ] Highlight relevant PDF sections in responses
 - [ ] Save favorite/frequent questions
 - [ ] User authentication
+- [x] Customizable chat avatars
+- [x] Message timestamps

+Looking at the remaining features, the most impactful next steps would be:
+1. PDF preview - helps users verify they're working with the right document
+2. Export chat history - allows users to save valuable conversations
+3. Multi-file support - enables more complex document interactions

+Which feature would you like to implement next?

 ## Implementation Details